Sydney gangland war: Background

-1967 was marked by more violent and brazen public murders.
+The year 1967 was marked by more violent and brazen public murders.
 On 15 January 1967, brothel owner Barry "Big" Flock was shot to death in the grounds of the Scottish Hospital in Paddington.
 A month after Flock's murder, on 7 February 1967, Melbourne gunman James "Mad Dog" Sheridan was shot in the head and dumped in a laneway in the Darling Harbour area.
 Two months after Sheridan's murder, on 22 April 1967, King Cross casino owner Claude Eldridge was shot to death while walking to his car in Neutral Bay.
 The next public murder occurred on 28 May 1967, when 28-year-old standover man Raymond "Ducky" O'Connor was shot at the Latin Quarter club in front of eyewitnesses, including two police detectives.
-At the time of his murder, O'Connor was on bail for the murder of a Melbourne woman named Shirley Bowker who was hit by stray round allegedly fired by O'Conner after she was caught in the crosshair of a brawl after a junior VFL game in Richmond on 1 May 1967.
-It was alleged that O'Connor's murder was committed by Lenny McPherson after learning that O'Connor was running a rival protection racket and that McPherson also visited O'Connor while he was in prison and threaten him.
+At the time of his murder, O'Connor was on bail for the murder of a Melbourne woman named Shirley Bowker who was hit by a stray round allegedly fired by O'Conner after she was caught in the crosshair of a brawl after a junior VFL game in Richmond on 1 May 1967.
+It was alleged that O'Connor's murder was committed by Lenny McPherson after learning that O'Connor was running a rival protection racket.

+It was alleged that prior to O'Connor's murder, McPherson had visited O'Connor in prison and had threaten him.
 It was speculated that in early hours of 28 May, O'Connor went to Latin Quarter on Pitt Street where he was relieved of his firearm by Criminal Investigative Branch (CIB) detectives, Maurie Wild and Jack Whelan before sitting with the two detectives at a table.
-McPherson approached the detectives' table and shot O'Connor twice, killing him.
-O'Connor's wife, Grace "The Case" O'Connor was a member of the UK-based Australian shoplifting gang known as the Kangaroo Gang that were known for carrying out thefts and robberies of high-end department stores, jewellery stores, and banks throughout the UK and Europe.
+McPherson who was sitting at another table, then approached the detectives' table and shot O'Connor twice, killing him.
+O'Connor's wife, Grace "The Case" O'Connor was a member of the UK-based Australian shoplifting gang known as the Kangaroo Gang that were known for carrying out thefts and robberies of high-end department stores, jewellery stores, and banks throughout the UK and Europe during the 1960s and early 1970s.
 In 1974, Grace O'Connor disappeared from the home that she and fellow Kangaroo Gang member, Tommy Wraith shared on Seymour Grove in Paddington.
 Her body was never found.
-It was believed that Tommy and Grace got into a confrontation in which Tommy strangled Grace.
-It was suspected that after killing Grace, Tommy and an unknown accomplice placed her body in the boot of Wraith's rented car and allegedly drove to an unknown location in Hertfordshire where they dumped O'Connor's body in a shallow grave.
+It was believed that Wraith and Grace got into a confrontation in which he strangled Grace.
+It was suspected that after killing Grace, Wraith and an unknown accomplice placed her body in the boot of Wraith's rented car and allegedly drove to an unknown location in Hertfordshire where they dumped O'Connor's body in a shallow grave.